Steve Perry: Personal life

 In the 1980s Perry dated Sherrie Swafford, for whom he wrote the 1984 song "Oh Sherrie".

-In 2011, Perry began a relationship with psychologist and breast cancer survivor Kellie Nash.
+In 2011, Perry began a relationship with Kellie Nash, a psychologist and breast cancer survivor.
 He was by Nash's side as she battled a cancer recurrence, and she died in December 2012.

 In a September 2018 interview, Perry said, "Things happened to me as a child that I still can't talk about – nothing to do with my parents, but things did happen.
 It happened to a lot of kids, as I find out... there was nowhere to talk it out, so I got to sing it out instead."

-In a 2019 interview with Dan Rather, Perry discussed that he has a daughter and grandchildren, but declined to go into further details saying, "I do have a child, but in the essence of protecting her, I kinda don't want to get into that...and I have grandchildren too."
+In a 2019 interview with Dan Rather, Perry said that he had a daughter and grandchildren, but declined to go into further details saying, "I do have a child, but in the essence of protecting her, I kinda don't want to get into that... and I have grandchildren too."

-Health and interests
+Health

 Perry underwent successful hip replacement surgery in 1998.

 In May 2013, Perry had a mole removed that turned out to be melanoma.
 He had two surgeries to remove the cancer cells and was told the surgeries were successful, requiring no further treatment.